11 Best Banks of 2023

 In general, the bigger the bank, the higher and more frequent the fees.
 If you take a look at the fee schedules of any major bank, you will see that they charge similar amounts for monthly maintenance fees, overdrafts, and so on.

-To avoid checking account fees, you are better off looking into online banking.
-With that said, this rule is not absolute because some online banks charge fees, and many traditional banks offer ways to avoid fees by meeting certain requirements.
+You are better off considering online banking to avoid checking account fees.
+This rule is not absolute because some online banks charge fees, and many traditional banks offer ways to avoid fees by meeting certain requirements.

 Do you have to have a social security number to open a bank account?

-The key to finding the right bank is to narrow it down based on what you’re looking for.
+The key to finding the right bank is to determine your needs.
 Are you a student or a small business owner?
-Do you prefer minimal fees or wider account options?
+Do you prefer minimal fees or more comprehensive account options?
 How important is having access to a physical branch?

-Once you answer these questions, the best bank for you should start to reveal itself.
+Once you answer these questions, you’ll determine which banks are best for you.

-Take your time, do the research, and find the bank that fits best into your own financial picture.
-And remember, you can easily switch banks if you’re not happy with your decision.
+Take your time, do the research, and find the bank that fits best your own financial picture.
+Remember, you can easily switch banks if you’re unhappy with your decision.

-Here’s to finding the best bank for you that charges low fees and helps you hit your goals.
+Here’s to finding the best bank that charges low fees and helps you hit your goals.